 Zach Glavash is in his second year at Tennessee as a sprints coach.

-Glavash spent the last two seasons at Eastern Michigan as an assistant coach for sprints, hurdles, relays and jumps.
+Glavash spent the two previous seasons at Eastern Michigan as an assistant coach for sprints, hurdles, relays and jumps.
 He previously worked at Texas A&M and Texas Tech.

 During his time at Eastern Michigan, Glavash produced four Mid-American Conference champions and developed the school's first All-American since 2006.
 Asia Rawls earned All-America honors in the 400 hurdles in 2012 and was the MAC gold medalist in the race in 2012.
 He also coached freshman Vanessa Clerveaux to the No. 4 junior world ranking in the 100-meter hurdles.

 Glavash served as a volunteer assistant coach at Texas A&M, working primarily with men's sprints during the 2010-2011 school year.
 He was part of the Aggies' 2011 NCAA men's and women's team championships.
 The men's program won its first Big 12 indoor meet championship and its first outdoor conference title in a decade.